johnathangallagher/YARRRRR/README.md

 <p1 style="margin-left: 24pt;"><b>Attribution</b> — You must give appropriate credit.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use</p1><br>
 <p1 style="margin-left: 24pt;"><b>Modify</b> — Any personal information included in the project as-is must be removed before redistribution of this project or any derivative works.</p1><br>

-*Do keep in mind that my license does not override the licenses of other projects and works used in this project.
-Most notable is the licensing for the San Francisco font.*
+*Do keep in mind that my license does not override the licenses of other projects and works used in this project.*

 ## Frequently Asked Questions